finnjenn/Uno/README.md

 <h2 id="introduction">Introduction</h2>

-Growing up, my sister and I would UNO one-on-one for hours until one of us was too ticked-off to continue.
+Growing up, my sister and I would play UNO one-on-one for hours until one of us was too ticked-off to continue.
 The game is usually most fun with at least 3 players because cards like reverse and skip don't work exactly the same with 2 players.
 Everyone has their own 'house rules' for the game but I tried to stick as close to the rulebook as I could.
 UNO rules are simple.

 - You can get rid of a card on your turn if it matches either the color or the number of the card on top of the discard pile.
   (Top of discard pile is a Red 1.
 You can play any red card or any card with the number 1)